zackees/fastled_bug_s3_idf5x/README.md

+Contains test code to reproduce the S3 RMT issue with FastLED.
+See issue https://github.com/FastLED/FastLED/pull/1652

-Okay, I've created a fix in a branch.
-This is what you'll need to do to test it:
+This is what you'll need to do to test this repo:

   1. Install VSCode
   2. Open up the extensions panel and install platformio